Enovale/of-yadr/README.md

 > Absolutely no testing has been done with other configurations, though they should theoretically work.
 > I would love reports to be made in the Issues section if issues are found in other games/setups

+Until 1.0, the Translation format will break FREQUENTLY, and this can cause sensitive info to be leaked accidentally.

 # Requirements

 - Sourcemod 1.12+ is required.